rl-language/4Hammer/README.md

 * **Textual and binary serializers for action traces**: actions and lists of actions can be serialized to be displayed or stored.
 * **Default machine learning serializer**: we provide a default machine learning serialization for the game state.the game state can be serialized to be displayed or stored.

-You can find the doc of the currently supported mechanics [here](./doc)

 #### Graphical model
 * **Load any game state**: the graphical components are able to load a game state and yield a image rappresenting the game state.
 * **Auto configuring graphical user interface**: modifications to the game sequences are automatically understood by the engine and correctly displayed.